The symmetric Square of the Theta Divisor in Genus 4: The Mumford-Tate group in Genus 4

-The rest of this section is devoted to the proof of the theorem.
-By the last lemma it suffices to show that for every ppav $(X, \Theta)$ outside a meager subset of~$\calA_4$ the $\bbQ$-Hodge structure $B$ is simple.
-Notice that $\MT(B)\subseteq \Sp(10, \bbC)$ in any case~\cite[B.62]{Go}, with equality holding iff $B$ is simple.
-Since the Mumford-Tate group of a variation of Hodge structures is constant outside the complement of some meager subset and only becomes smaller on this meager subset, it therefore suffices to prove the simplicity of~$B$ for a single ppav $(X, \Theta)$ in $\calA_4$.
+For every ppav $(X, \Theta)$ outside a meager subset of $\calA_4$, the Hodge structure $B$ indeed satisfies $\End_{\MT(B)}(B)=\bbQ$.
+This is shown in the remaining part of this section, and by the lemma above completes the computation the Mumford-Tate group.
+Notice that $\MT(B)\subseteq \Sp(10, \bbC)$ by ~\cite[B.62]{Go}.
+Since the Mumford-Tate group of a variation of Hodge structures is constant outside the complement of some meager subset and only becomes smaller on this meager subset, it suffices to prove $\End_{\MT(B)}(B) = \bbQ$ for a single ppav $B$.
+For this we consider intermediate Jacobians of cubic threefolds.